 News Home & Design This Clever Reusable Cup Will Fit in Your Pocket It folds up to the size of a small wallet.
-By Katherine Martinko Senior Writer University of Toronto Katherine Martinko is a writer and expert in sustainable living.
-She holds a degree in English Literature and History from the University of Toronto. our editorial process Twitter Twitter Katherine Martinko Published December 03, 2020 Updated December 3, 2020 02:47PM EST Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Dec 03, 2020 Haley Mast Hunu Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices "Bring your own coffee cup" is one of the first pieces of advice you'll see in articles on zero waste living.
+By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
+She holds a degree in English Literature and History from the University of Toronto.
+Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on December 03, 2020 LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process on December 3, 2020 04:16PM EST Hunu Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices "Bring your own coffee cup" is one of the first pieces of advice you'll see in articles on zero waste living.
 It's good advice, but it does not address the challenge of carrying around a reusable coffee mug, especially if you're doing it the "green" way on foot or by bicycle, and have a bunch of other things to carry as well.
 More often than not, the coffee mug gets left behind, sacrificed to make room for other stuff.
 But what if you didn't have to make that choice?
 What if a reusable coffee mug existed that was a no-brainer to carry?
 The good news is, it does!
 It's called the Hunu cup and it collapses to a height of just 0.75 inches (2 centimeters), despite a respectable 9-ounce (265 mL) capacity.
 This collapsed disc is roughly the size of a small wallet and can fit easily into a pocket or small purse, even the back pocket of jeans.
 The Hunu is so compact that it qualifies as a letter when mailed in the United Kingdom.
 The Hunu cup has a clever practical design.
 When folded up, it's held together by a wide elastic band with a plug that goes into the sipping hole; this prevents any leaks from happening when you stash the cup after finishing your beverage.
 That same band doubles as a thermal sleeve when the cup is in use, giving an extra layer of protection from the heat.
 Hunu It's made from food-grade silicone that is BPA-free and has a hard plastic lid made from bamboo fiber and resin.
 Cup and lid can go in the dishwasher, and the cup on its own can be put in the microwave and freezer.
 Single-use coffee cup waste is a huge problem, with roughly 165 million cups ending up in landfill every day.
-Pre-COVID, Starbucks alone distributed around 4 billion cups a year, requiring pulp from more than 1 million trees.
+Prior to the pandemic, Starbucks alone distributed around 4 billion cups a year, requiring pulp from more than 1 million trees.
 And because these cups have a thin plastic layer on the inside to prevent them from getting soggy, they are difficult and impractical to recycle.
-Hunu If a person isn't willing to sit down in-house and drink their coffee in a ceramic mug ("Italian-style," I've called it in the past), or maybe isn't even allowed to due to COVID restrictions, then carrying one's own cup – and possibly even fresh coffee – from home is the greenest and most responsible thing to do.
+Hunu If a person isn't willing to sit down in-house and drink their coffee in a ceramic mug ("Italian-style," I've called it in the past), or maybe isn't even allowed to due to current restrictions, then carrying one's own cup – and possibly even fresh coffee – from home is the greenest and most responsible thing to do.
 Having a lightweight, compact reusable cup like the Hunu makes this easier than ever.
 Who knew?
 Check out all the available colors here.
 View Article Sources Starbucks.
 "Starbucks and Closed Loop Partners to develop recyclable, compostable cup solution."
 Stories.Starbucks.Com, 2020.